Career Timeline of Ben Shelton: Major Achievements and Milestones

 August 23, 2022: Turned Professional

-On August 23, 2022, Ben Shelton announced he would not return to college and would turn professional.
-He was represented by agent Alessandro Sant Albano.
+On August 23, 2022, Ben Shelton announced he would not return to college and would turn professional, being represented by agent Alessandro Sant Albano of TEAM8 management firm.

 On October 10, 2022, Ben Shelton moved into the top 160 in the rankings.

-In 2022, Ben Shelton continued to play collegiate tennis for the Florida Gators.
+In 2022, Ben Shelton continued playing collegiate tennis for the Florida Gators.

-In 2022, Ben Shelton played in the US Open.
+In 2022, Ben Shelton participated in his second Grand Slam at the US Open.

 2022: Won NCAA Singles Championship

-In 2022, Ben Shelton won the NCAA Singles Championship over August Holmgren and finished the season as the nation's top-ranked player and was named SEC Player of the Year and National Player of the Year.
+In 2022, Ben Shelton won the NCAA Singles Championship, finished the season as the nation's top-ranked player, and was named SEC Player of the Year and National Player of the Year.

-On September 11, 2023, Ben Shelton reached the top 20 in the rankings at world No. 19, as a result of making it to his first Grand Slam semifinal at the US Open.
+On September 11, 2023, Ben Shelton reached the top 20 in the rankings at world No. 19, following his US Open semifinal appearance.

 October 23, 2023: Reached Top 15 in Rankings

-In 2023, Ben Shelton reached a major semifinal at the US Open.
+In 2023, Ben Shelton reached the US Open major semifinal.

 April 8, 2024: New Career-High Singles Ranking

-On April 8, 2024, Ben Shelton reached a new career-high singles ranking of world No. 14 after U.S. Clay Court Championships.
+On April 8, 2024, Ben Shelton reached a new career-high singles ranking of world No. 14.

 April 15, 2024: Became American No. 1 Player